Artificial Intelligence for SMEs in French-speaking Switzerland: Practical Guide 2026

 Hospitality and Catering (Vaud, Valais, Geneva)

-Under pressure from tight margins and human resource challenges, the HoReCa sector in Vaud and Valais benefits from:
+Under pressure custom project scope, the HoReCa sector in Vaud and Valais benefits from:

 - Voice agents for reservations and customer service